-13.6 Longevity Pay
+13.67 Longevity Pay

-Effective August 1, 2011, longevity pay was eliminated.
-However, the City shall grandfathered only those employees who completed twelve (12) continuous years of service with the City as of July 31, 2012, longevity pay based on the flat dollar amount equal to two and one-half percent (2.5%) of top salary step of the employee's pay range as of July 1, 2010.
-As of July 1, 2012, longevity incentive pay allowance for these grandfathered employees shall be was reduced to one and one-half percent (1.5%).
+Effective August 1, 2011, longevity pay shall be eliminated.
+However, the City shall grandfather only those employees who complete twelve (12) continuous years of service with the City as of July 1, 2012, with two and one-half percent (2.5%) of top salary step of the employee's pay range to the employee as a longevity incentive pay allowance.
+As of July 1, 2012, longevity incentive pay allowance for these grandfathered employees shall be reduced to one and one-half percent (1.5%).

-13.7 Credit Union
+13.78 Credit Union